 In the previous section, we have completely worked on a local CentOS 7 workstation.
 In this section, we implemented Elasticsearch in AWS using its services.

 The major difference in working on a local server and AWS is that, in the local machine we use Elasticsearch in conjunction with multiple tools separately and we need to start up each service every time we want to use Elasticsearch.
 And it is a very challenging job to run real time analytics on a local system as a user.
-If we have the data already then we want the analysis to be simple and easy.
+If we have the data already then, we want the analysis to be simple and easy.